DESCRIPTION OF SONY SL-2000 PORTABLE

 • Display light button illuminates the LCD screen for night viewing

-• Programmable timer 4 events over 14 days with TT-2000 (optional)
+• Programmable timer 4 events over 14 days with optional TT-2000

-• Power failure memory backup of 5 minutes when using TT-2000 (optional)
+• Power failure memory backup of 5 minutes when using optional TT-2000

-• Express-tuning VHF and UHF channels channel using TT-2000 (optional)
+• Express-tuning VHF and UHF channels channel using optional TT-2000

-• AFT switch for precise tuning of broadcast stations
+• AFT switch for precise tuning of broadcast stations using optional TT-2000

-• RF inputs for VHF, UHF connection when using TT-2000 (optional)
+• RF inputs for VHF, UHF connection when using optional TT-2000

-• RF output selectable to VHF channel 3 or 4 with TT-2000 (optional)
+• RF output selectable to VHF channel 3 or 4 with optional TT-2000

-• Input switch for TUNER, CAMERA or LINE using TT-2000 (optional)
+• Input switch for TUNER, CAMERA or LINE using TT-2000

-• Dual pancake reel motor with electronic back tension
+• Dual pancake reel motor with electronic back tension control

 • Record review during pause when recording with a camera